chauvinSimon/IV19/README.md

 |:--:|
 | *V2V communication for roundabout crossing.
 Source: author provided.* |

 I felt very comfortable on the forest track driven by the Valeo [Drive4U® Urban Pilot](https://www.valeo.com/en/valeo-drive4u-the-first-autonomous-car-to-be-demonstrated-on-the-streets-of-paris/).
 Moreover, and compared to other AD demonstrators, all sensors were embedded and there was almost no cable visible in the vehicle cabin.
-And they did not hide everything in the back trunk 😉
+And they did not hide everything in the back trunk. 😉

 | ![Valeo Drive4U® Urban Pilot.
 Source: author provided.](media/pics/valeo.JPG "Valeo Drive4U® Urban Pilot.
 Source: author provided.")  |
 |:--:|